International Travel Loaner Laptop Program

 Why it matters

 You likely have data stored on your device, and that data may be viewed as valuable to certain foreign governments or other entities, or must be protected under university policies, state, or federal laws.
+A loaner laptop removes some of the risks associated with data security and travel.

 The U.S. State Department, along with the CSU Secure and Global Research Office, recommends removing personal and sensitive information from your device before your travel.